open/close all folders

 - Badass: This is Optimus Prime we're talking about.

 - Bad Boss: Played with.
-He treats the competent and loyal Autobots well enough, but too many failures or if he's just feeling whimsically sadistic, and you're off to a Fate Worse Than Death.
+He treats the competent and loyal Autobots relatively well, but too many failures or if you try to overthrow him, you're dead.
+If you're lucky.

 - Or if he needs a handy shield.